mP1/j2cl-maven-plugin/Readme.md

 ```

 - Maven coordinates may have a wildcard in the version.

+Archives with the following conditions will automatically marked as equivalent to adding a `javascript-source-required` entry.

-- - Archives with annotation processors will never appear on any stage requiring javascript source.
+- Archives with only JRE javascript (including bootstrap).

 ## language-out